 Why does each sign correspond with an animal?

-Another version of the story says that one say the gods decided that each animal should correspond to a symbol on a First come, First serve basis.
+Another version of the story says that one says the gods decided that each animal should correspond to a symbol on a first-come, first-serve basis.
 And so the first twelve to show up took all the available symbols.

 Personality and (romantic) compatibility between Chinese Zodiac signs